NINDS ADRD K99/R00 – Independent Clinical Trial Not Allowed – PAR-22-022

 This program is designed to facilitate a timely transition of postdoctoral researchers from diverse backgrounds conducting AD/ADRD research into independent, tenure-track or equivalent faculty positions.
 The program will provide independent NIH research support during this transition in order to help awardees establish independent research programs in the AD/ADRD field.

 Applicants are strongly encouraged to consult with NIH scientific/research staff as early as possible before the due date when planning an application.
-Early contact provides an opportunity for NIH scientific/research staff to provide guidance on program scope and appropriateness of the proposed research and training for potential funding in response to this FOA.
+Early contact provides an opportunity for NIH scientific/research staff to provide guidance on program scope and appropriateness of the proposed research and training for potential funding in response to this NOFO.
 Applications that do not fit the NINDS AD/ADRD mission focused research areas will be withdrawn.

-Applications appropriate for this FOA may propose biomedical research across the spectrum of AD/ADRD, including AD, Lewy body dementia, vascular contributions to cognitive impairment and dementia, frontotemporal dementia, and mixed dementias, especially mixed with cerebrovascular disease or Lewy bodies.
+Applications appropriate for this NOFO may propose biomedical research across the spectrum of AD/ADRD, including AD, Lewy body dementia, vascular contributions to cognitive impairment and dementia, frontotemporal dementia, and mixed dementias, especially mixed with cerebrovascular disease or Lewy bodies.
 The pre-symptomatic, early symptomatic, and dementia stages of these diseases and syndromes can be addressed.
 Applications may include, but are not limited to, the following research areas:

 - Basic and clinical studies to advance understanding of the biological mechanisms, both at the molecular, cellular and/or systems levels, that underlie AD/ADRD